WUSTL-Biol4220/home/getting_started.md

 ## Install the WUSTL virtual private network (VPN) software

 You will need to download and install the Cisco AnyConnect VPN client software.
 Follow the WUSTL IT instructions [here](https://insideartsci.wustl.edu/connect-network-through-vpn).

+Mac users running the Catalina OS (10.15) will install [this](https://wustl.box.com/s/89aq55v287hfnryfigdxig1j6k1v7fyl).

+All other Windows and Mac users will install by following this [link](https://vpn.wustl.edu/artsci).

 ---